guilherme751/guilherme751.github.io/_posts/2025-04-16-welcome-blog.md

   - welcome
 ---

-"Welcome to my blog!
+Welcome to my blog!
 Here, you'll find posts on topics I'm passionate about—like generative AI, algorithms, data science, and more.
-Expect tutorials, coding walkthroughs, deep dives into various subjects, fun facts, and lots of exciting content!"
+Expect tutorials, coding walkthroughs, deep dives into various subjects, fun facts, and lots of exciting content!